Shubman Gill captaincy record in all formats - Tests, T20Is, ODIs, IPL and more

 Despite dominating most sessions in the four Tests, India failed to win the match-deciding phases as they crumbled under pressure.

 The young man also won his first Test as captain at home, as India registered a dominating victory against the West Indies by an innings and 140 runs.
+India went on to seal the series with the match stretching to the final day.

 Matches CaptainedWonLostNo Result / TiedWin Percentage